For New Instructors

 - For video tips and suggestions, visit the CTE Creative Video Workshop

-Adobe Spark is a free online and mobile graphic design app for your phone, tablet or computer.
+Adobe Express is a free online and mobile graphic design app for your phone, tablet or computer.

 - Quickly create beautiful images, videos, and web pages.

-- NOTE: Adobe Spark does not currently meet accessibility requirements.
+- NOTE: Adobe Express does not currently meet accessibility requirements.
 Provide the content in an alternate format such as a text document.

 The Google Suite is now available to UF faculty and students.
 Details about each of the tools included in UF’s G Suite can be found on the UF GatorCloud website.
 The “G Suite” includes: